 By financing green infrastructure and energy projects, we as a bank support the promotion of sustainable technologies and the expansion of renewables.
 Our Infrastructure & Energy department advises project developers and investors in the renewable energies and digital infrastructure sectors.
 Berenberg provides support in structuring and raising funding (debt capital) and in attracting investors, and thus makes a key contribution to the realisation of these projects.
-In the past year, the funds supported and co-financed 11 green energy projects with more than 260 wind and solar parks, as well as five glass fibre and data centre projects.
+In addition to the managed portfolio of around 25 projects with an annual average of around 500 wind and solar parks, the funds co-financed in the reporting year six new green energy projects with a total of more than 60 wind and solar parks, two battery storage systems and two data centre projects.
 The funds' successful track record therefore continued into the reporting year: